-1. student has good knowledge in the field of chemistry for the understanding of phenomena and processes occurring during analysis, k_w4 instrumental analysis k_w04
+1. Student has the necessary knowledge in the field of chemistry for the understanding of phenomena and processes occurring during analysis [K_W4]

-2. student has theoretically founded good knowledge in the field of analytical chemistry and
+2. Student has theoretically founded general knowledge in the field of analytical chemistry and instrumental analysis [K_W4]

-3. knows classical and instrumental methods used in assessing the quality of substances for pharmaceutical purposes and in quantitative analysis in medicinal products k_w7
+3. Knows classical and instrumental methods used in assessing the quality of substances for pharmaceutical purposes and in quantitative analysis in medicinal products [K_W7]